-A fintech company that builds interactive technology software for financial advisory professions and their clients has established a software development office in downtown Providence.
-Gov. Gina Raimondo reports that eMoney Advisor has committed to bringing 100 new full-time jobs to the Ocean State by 2020.
-The fast-growing company is headquartered in Pennsylvania.
+A fintech company that builds interactive technology for financial advisory professions and their clients has established a software development office in downtown Providence. eMoney Advisor has committed to bringing 100 new full-time jobs to the Ocean State by 2020, according to Gov. Gina Raimondo.
 Company officials say they were drawn to Rhode Island because of the quality and depth of the talent pool.